-With President Bashar al-Assad claiming victory, and Islamic State on the verge of defeat, there is anticipation that Syria’s eight-year war is coming to a close.
+With President Bashar al-Assad claiming victory in Syria, and Islamic State on the verge of defeat, there is anticipation the nation’s eight-year war is coming to a close.
 US troops and Syrian refugees have begun heading home.
 In most cases, this is premature.

-“We left for good reason,” said Syrian refugee Mostafa Ali, now living in the UK.
+“We left for good reason,” said Syrian refugee Mohamed Aziz, now living in the UK.
 “That reason – Assad – is still there, but now our loved ones are dead, our houses are rubble and our heads are wanted.
 It is not the end, it is less than square one.”

 Civil war broke out in 2011 when a violent crackdown on protesters triggered nationwide outrage.
 After years of setback, Assad’s regime steadily regained western Syria with pivotal support from Russia and Iran.